"Effective Communication about the Early Years: Framing Early Childhood Issues" (Zero to Three, 2006).

 Elevating Quality Rating and Improvement System Communications: How to Improve Outreach to and Engagement with Providers, Parents, Policymakers, and the Public (Child Trends, 2015).

 The purpose of this report is to provide a quality rating and improvement system (QRIS) communications framework and examples that can be used to support and improve communications with providers, parents, partners, policymakers, and the public.
 This report is intended for state QRIS program administrators, communications staff, and consultants; funders; partner organizations; and policymakers.

 Infant and Toddler Messaging Guide (Advocacy and Communication Solutions and Zero to Three, 2015).

 This guide was created to help stakeholders talk about the importance of the earliest years of a child’s life and to make a stronger case for investment in infants and toddlers.
-Section 1 provides insight on national message trends for children from birth to 3 years old.
-Section 2 offers guidance on how to develop infant and toddler messages that work effectively.
+Section 1 provides insight into national message trends for children from birth to 3 years of age.
+Section 2 offers guidance on how to develop effective infant/toddler messages.

 Public Education and Outreach (Deborah Glik and Elena Halpert-Schilt, 2001).

 California’s county Proposition 10 commissions are charged with the responsibility of planning and designing a comprehensive, integrated strategic plan to implement the California Children and Families Act of 1998 to achieve three strategic results: improved family functioning (strong families), improved child development (children learning and ready for school), and improved child health (healthy children).
 This paper provides background information on the basic development and production steps for a successful health communication campaign.
 Specifically, this paper describes the processes and possible outcomes that California’s Proposition 10 commissions can achieve by using techniques of strategic communications.

 Talking Early Child Development and Exploring the Consequences of Frame Choices: A FrameWorks Message Memo (FrameWorks Institute, 2005).